-The "Four Player Model"* is a framework that describes the primary roles that shape group behavior: Movers, Opposers, Followers, and Bystanders.
+The "Four Player Model"* is a framework that describes four primary roles that shape group behavior: Movers, Opposers, Followers, and Bystanders.

 * credit David Kantor

 This concept has changed how I think about group dynamics and collaboration.
-And I think it offers wide applicability to a variety of settings.
+It offers wide applicability to a variety of settings.

-Ideally, healthy teams include a mix of people:
+Ideally, healthy teams will include a mix of personas:

 - Movers: Create initial motion and direction